abdusoft-uz/public-livekit-ui-example/CONTRIBUTING.md

-# Contributing to bitHuman LiveKit UI Example
+# Contributing to Abdusoft uz - LiveKit UI Example

-Thank you for your interest in contributing to the bitHuman LiveKit UI Example!
+Thank you for your interest in contributing to the Abdusoft uz LiveKit UI Example!
 We welcome contributions from the community and are excited to see what you'll build.

 ## 🤝 How to Contribute